clicpilot/clicpilot.github.io/doc/data/reference/reference.md

 __Ancestry__

 The object of the Owner Entity cannot exist without the object of the Foreign Entity.
+When deleting the object of the Owner Entity, the object of the Foreign Entity will be removed as well.

 __Descendant__

 The object of the Foreign Entity cannot exist without the object of the Owner Entity.
+When deleting the object of the Owner Entity, the object of the Foreign Entity will be removed as well.

 __Ancestry Weak__